-The progress of the overall process and individual projects is continuously monitored through regular monthly monitoring reports and meetings of senior employees of individual decommissioning projects of NPP V-1, representatives of the consultant and a representative of the EBRD, MH SR, SIEA and NJF, and also through meetings of the Monitoring Committee, which are held twice a year with the participation of the European Commission, MH SR (alternating in chairing the committee), JAVYS, a. s., SIEA, NJF, SEPS.
-The meeting of the Assembly of Contributors is held once a year, which approves specific projects co-financed by the BIDSF.
+The progress of the overall process and individual projects is continuously monitored through regular monthly monitoring reports and meetings of senior employees of individual decommissioning projects of NPP V-1, representatives of the consultant and a representative of the EBRD, MH SR, SIEA and NJF, and also through meetings of the Monitoring Committee, which are held twice a year with the participation of the European Commission, MH SR (alternating in chairing the committee), JAVYS, a. s., SIEA, NJF, MH SR and a representative of EBRD.
+The Monitoring Committee discusses all important issues of planning as well as decommissioning progress, and this progress is evaluated through monitoring reports.
+Within the BIDSF, a Joint Committee (consisting of the representatives delegated by the Slovak Government, the Recipient(s), ÚJD SR and other entities involved in the implementation of the Projects and the EBRD) held at the national level as required and a meeting of the Assembly of Contributors is held twice a year, which approves specific projects co-financed by the BIDSF.

-5. Maximum use of funds from the BIDSF for the V1 NPP decommissioning projects
+5. Maximum use of funds from the BIDSF for the V-1 NPP decommissioning projects

 To reduce the negative economic impact of the early shutdown of NPP V-1, the EU co-finances the decommissioning of NPP V-1 through the Bohunice Programme.
 EU funds are managed by two implementing bodies, the EBRD and the SIEA.
-For the MH SR, the priority remains the use of unallocated funds from the previous financial perspective 2014 - 2020, and completion of the decommissioning of NPP V-1 in the shortest possible time.
-Another principle is the widest possible use of the national path.
 The EBRD manages the Bohunice International Decommissioning Support Fund - BIDSF, and the funds are drawn on the basis of Grant Agreements concluded between JAVYS, a. s., and the EBRD.
-The signing of the agreements itself is preceded by the preparation of documentation for individual projects, when JAVYS, a. s., as the recipient of funds from the BIDSF, first identifies individual projects, proposes the method of their technical implementation and financing, presents them to the Joint Committee of the Slovak Republic and the EBRD, and finally submits them to the meeting of the Assembly of Contributors to the BIDSF, which takes place once a year.
+The signing of the agreements itself is preceded by the preparation of documentation for individual projects, when JAVYS, a. s., as the recipient of funds from the BIDSF, first identifies individual projects, proposes the method of their technical implementation and financing, presents them to the Joint Committee of the Slovak Republic and the EBRD.
+Further process is described in Part 4 of this Section.
+At the end of 2020, JAVYS, a. s., and EBRD had 18 GA signed to finance NPP V-1 decommissioning projects with a total allocation of EUR 473,383,955.